GCHS Publications

 R.N.
 DeArmond

 Names on the Chart is a handy, compact reference for anyone navigating the waters of Southeast Alaska.
 Originally written by renowned Alaskan historian, R.N.
-DeArmond and last revised in 1995, this new third edition features more than 400 place names of prominent features, including manned lighthouse sites historical notes about the names and the namers, larger type face with a lay-flat spiral binding.
-Proceeds of the sale of this revised edition support the Gastineau Channel Historical Society and their work in providing publications that educate readers about the historical record of Juneau, Douglas, and the surrounding region.
+DeArmond and last revised in 1995.
+This new third edition features more than 400 place names of prominent features, including manned lighthouse sites, historical notes about the names, and how they got them.
+This revised edition was produced by the Gastineau Channel Historical Society in its efforts to provide information to educate readers about the historical record of Juneau, Douglas, and the surrounding region.

 ISBN 978-0-9861569-9-1